-Mr. Shivanand Gajanan Hegde (DIN: 00185508) executive director of the company is retiring by rotation and being eligible, has offered himself for re-appointment at the ensuing Annual General Meeting.
+Mr. Omkar Herleker (DIN: 01587154) Chairman and Managing Director of the company is retiring by rotation and being eligible, has offered himself for re-appointment at this Annual General Meeting scheduled to be held on September 27,2024.

-As required under the provisions of Section 203 of the Act, Dr. Omkar Herlekar (DIN 01587154), Chairman & Managing Director, Mr. Shivanand Hegde (DIN: 00185508) Executive Director, Mr. Ravishankar Ramprasad Kabra, Chief Financial Officer of the Company and Mrs. Mitti Jain\ (A33681), Company Secretary are the Key Managerial Personnel of your Company as on the date of this Report.
+As required under the provisions of Section 203 of the Act, Dr. Omkar Herlekar (DIN 01587154), Chairman & Managing Director, Mr. Umesh Shankar Pawar\ (DIN: 10539778) Executive Director, Mrs. Varsha Pravin Joshi@, Chief Financial Officer of the Company and Mrs. Mitti Jain (A33681), Company Secretary are the Key Managerial Personnel of your Company as on the date of this Report.